 “Be you, simply just being yourself as a form of protest is a form of resilience, a form of courageousness,” Jerard Mosley, musical theatre freshman, said.
 “Simply just being yourself makes the world a better place, not falling to the systematic pressures of hate and all the other horrible things in the world.”

 Mosley stood with his friends to support the community on Nov.
-7. He said random students who showed up and wanted to make a positive change rather than the moment being organized made it beautiful.
+7. He said random students showing up and wanting to make a positive change rather than the moment being organized made it beautiful.

 Mosley said some students stayed for several hours to reach the student body.
 He emphasized that two people, unaffiliated with the university, couldn’t define who and what Texas State is: a diverse and inclusive place.